 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The District carries commercial insurance for all such risks of loss, including workers' compensation and accident insurance.
-Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
+The District participates in the Arizona School Risk Retention Trust, Inc., a public-entity risk pool.
+The Trust insures the District against liabilities arising from general liability, professional liability, property, automobile, boiler and machinery, and commercial crime risks.
+The Trust's operating agreement includes a provision for the member to be charged an additional assessment in the event that total claims paid by the Trust exceed the members' contributions and reserves in any 1 year.
+The District will be charged for any such assessment in the following year.
+The District has never been charged such an assessment.
+The District also carries commercial insurance for other risks of loss, including: workers' compensation, intercollegiate athletic injury liability and student professional liability.
+Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past 3 fiscal years.